 Award, Residency, and Exhibition

 One project will be chosen.
-The recipient will receive a $5,000 production grant towards realizing that proposed project.
-The recipient will also have full access to the resources and fabrication facilities of Socrates Sculpture Park’s outdoor studio during a two-month residency at the park, beginning in March 2015.
-The completed project is scheduled to open to the public in early May 2015.
+The recipient will receive a total $10,000 production grant to realize the proposed project.
+All aspects including design, materials, delivery, labor, and installation must be within the $10,000 budget.
+The recipient will also have full access to the resources and fabrication facilities of Socrates Sculpture Park’s outdoor studio during a two-month residency at the park, beginning in May 2016.
+The completed project is tentatively scheduled to open to the public in July 2016.
 The project will be documented with a digital catalog.
-For previous catalogs, see the 2013 and 2014 Folly publications here:

 Architects and designers are invited to apply.
-Applications will be accepted from individuals and firms, and architects need not be licensed.
+Applications will be accepted from individuals and firms; entrants need not be licensed.
 Architects and designers outside of New York City are eligible to apply, but housing and transportation are not provided as part of the award.
 If selected, non-residents will have to make their own living and travel arrangements.
 Students are not eligible to apply.

 Submission Requirements and Process

 The Folly selection process is competitive.
-In 2014, we received over 170 applications.
+In 2015, we received nearly 170 applications.
 A jury of architects, artists, and art professionals will select a single project to be realized within the grounds of Socrates Sculpture Park.
-Proposals must include the following components, which must be formatted as instructed below and emailed to firstname.lastname@example.org no later than 11:59 p.m. on Monday, January 12, 2015.
+Proposals must include the following components, which must be formatted as instructed below and emailed to email@example.com no later than 11:59 p.m.
+EST on Monday, January 25, 2015.

 - COVER SHEET